itscodenation/flw1-rps-20-21-starter/README.md

 ## Day 1

 #### Planning
-- [ ] Choose a theme that you want your fansite to be about.
-Be careful to choose something you know and are able to write about!
+- [ ] Complete the project planning document.
 #### Set-Up
 - [x] Go to the repository at https://github.com/ScriptEdcurriculum/rockpaperscissors
 - [ ] Fork this repository to your github account and clone to a new workspace